devopsdojoconsortium/dojoconsortium.org/content/en/docs/vsm.md

 between each step in the process.
 Make sure to take your cadence into account when calculating.

 Add your total process time/wait time to get an average lead time.
-Understand that the value stream is an estimate/average based on your teams feedback.
+Understand that the value stream is an estimate/average based on your team's feedback.

 ![Wait time](/images/wait-time.png "wait-time.png")